 This page provides information and classification to help prospective international teachers understand the array of schools overseas at which to find international teaching jobs.
-The main types of international private schools fall into one of the following categories:
+The main types of international private schools fall into one of the categories listed below.

 Foreign Curriculum K-12 Schools